 12).
 Overall Onpage Optimization

-You want to make proper use of:
+You want to make proper use of the following:

 - Meta title